ElasticSA/eskb_doc_vac/README.md

 Read a PDF file (name give in second argument) into the knowledgebase index (name given in first argument).

 The file will be read in one excerpt at a time, each excerpt becoming its own Elasticsearch document.
-There are three excerpt strategies:
+There are four excerpt strategies:

+ - auto - Switch automatically between 'whole' or 'bookmark1', depending on input file size (default)
  - whole - Excerpt is the whole document
+ - bookmark1 - Excerpt are all pages between Level 1 Bookmarks
  - page - Excerpts are each page in turn
- - bookmark1 - Excerpt are all pages between Level 1 Bookmarks (default)

  The bookmark1 strategy follows a document structure splitting approach that would give best results if documents are too big to ingest whole.
 Whole documents would give best results if they are small enough.
  (edit the config file to change the strategy)

-e.g. (A) - Strategy configured to `bookmark1`
+e.g. (A) - Strategy configured to `bookmark1` or `auto` (as the file is over 0.5M, it's bigger than 5M)
 ```
 ./eskb_doc_vac read_pdf kb_bsi_compendium ~/Downloads/IT_Grundschutz_Kompendium_Edition2023.pdf
 ```

-e.g. (B) - Strategy configured to `whole`
+e.g. (B) - Strategy configured to `whole` or `auto` (as no file is bigger than 0.5M)
 ```
 unzip ~/Downloads/Zip_Datei_Edition_2023.zip
 ./eskb_doc_vac read_pdf kb_bsi_collection ./Einzeln_PDF/*.pdf